 The hardtop consists of a fiberglass top supported by the windshield in the front and powder coated aluminum legs in the back.
-It is designed to accommodate radio antennas, radar antennas and navigation lights.
+It is designed to accommodate radio antennas, radar antennas, navigation lights and the horn.
 It could also be equipped with optional outriggers and/or rod holders.

-Care should be exercised to prevent damage to powder coated surfaces. if the surface is scratched, chipped or worn exposing the aluminum, it should be resealed to prevent corrosion from forming.
+Care should be exercised to prevent damage to powder coated surfaces.
+If the surface is scratched, chipped or worn exposing the aluminum, it should be resealed to prevent corrosion from forming.
 If corrosion is allowed to form, it could cause the powder coating to bubble and lift away.
 Contact your dealer for repair service.

 The hardtop is not designed to support the additional weight of items like an instrument locker or a life raft.
 Radar and electronics antennas must be mounted to the top between the windshield and rear legs.
 Do not mount any antennas or equipment to the brow area.
 The hardtop frame is not designed to support the weight of accessories in this area and can be damaged.
-The starboard rear leg provides the chase for components mounted to the top.